moyinNUHS/abxduration_abm/README.md

 This folder contains codes to implement and assess three increasingly complex stochastic agent based models to determine if shortening treatment duration is an effective strategy in reducing the prevalence of AMR, and under what conditions does shortening duration most effectively reduces AMR.

-The three models are named: simple 3-state, co-carriage 5-state and population growth models.
+The three models are named:

+- simple 3-state
+- co-carriage 5-state
+- population growth model

 The codes are organised as below:

 ## MODELS
-Contains codes for the models: `model_simple3state`, `model_cocarriage5state`, `model_populationgrowth`
+Contains codes for the models:

+- `model_simple3state`
+- `model_cocarriage5state`
+- `model_populationgrowth`

-And related functions that are required to run the models
+And related functions that are required to run the models.

-The types of output that can be calculated from each code file are labelled in the file names
+The types of output that can be calculated from each code file are labelled in the file names.

 ## RUN_MODELS